26. In Love With Spring: My Novel Online

 “But I don’t want you to do this if you just…if you feel sorry for me.”

 “That’s not why.
 I want to do it.”
 She took his hand.
 “With you.”

 They walked up the stairs together.
 He took the steps slowly, like an old man, and when they reached the top, she heard him wheezing a little, as if he was winded.

 His room was dim and smelled stale; two wastebaskets were overflowing with tissues, and there were bottles of pills on the bed and on the nightstand.

 “It’s not gross,” she said.
 “Can I open a window?”

 “Yeah.
 I’ll pick up a little.”

-He caught his breath at the sight of her perfect body in her pink satin bra and bikini underwear, and sat on the bed.
-“I might drop dead before we even start,” he said.
+He caught his breath at the sight of her, and sat on the bed.
+“I might drop dead before we even start.”

 She sat next to him.
 “That’d be a good comedy bit.”
 Leaning close, she kissed him; a kiss that meant more to her than all of the other kisses with all of the other boys combined.
 When he took off his shirt and jeans, she saw that his body was thin and hairless, and his ribs stuck out like pictures she’d seen of people in concentration camps.
 He lay down and she settled next to him.
 His hands traveled up and down her legs, waist, and breasts.
 She waited while he figured out the clasp on her bra, and finally they were both naked.